idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/ParallelSubsetSimulation.md

 ## Parallelization of Parallel Subset Simulation: An example

 Since PSS relies of numerous Markov chains, it can be parallelized.
-Each Markov chain can be run independently on separate set of processors in parallel to other Markov chains.
+Each Markov chain can be run independently on separate sets of processors in parallel to other Markov chains.
 For optimal PSS performance, it is recommended that the number of samples evaluated by each processor is a multiple of 10.
-For example, consider that we are interested in evaluating a small failure probability of an FE model of the order $1E-4$.
-For this, we selected 4 subsets with 10,000 samples per subset.
-In total, there will be 40,000 FE model evaluations.
-If we use 1000 processors with $0.1$ as the intermediate failure probability, there will be 1000 Markov chains per subset with each chain making 10 FE model evaluations.
-Therefore each processor evaluates the FE model 10 times per subset.
+For example, consider that we are interested in evaluating the small failure probability (of the order $1E-4$) of a numerical model.
+For this, we select 4 subsets with 10,000 samples per subset.
+In total, there will be 40,000 numerical model evaluations.
+If we use 1000 processors with $0.1$ as the intermediate failure probability, there will be 1000 Markov chains per subset with each chain making 10 numerical model evaluations.
+Therefore each processor evaluates the numerical model 10 times per subset.
-With 4 subsets, each processor evaluates the FE model 40 times.
-In contrast, if we use only 100 processors, each processor solves the FE model 100 times per subset.
+With 4 subsets, each processor evaluates the numerical model 40 times.
+In contrast, if we use only 100 processors, each processor solves the numerical model 100 times per subset.
-With 4 subsets, each processor solves the FE model 400 times in total.
+With 4 subsets, each processor solves the numerical model 400 times in total.

-Alternatively, if we use 2000 processors, a unique set of two processors jointly solves the FE model 10 times per subset and 40 times overall.
-Beyond 1000 processors, the number of FE solves per processor cannot be reduced further.
+Alternatively, if we use 2000 processors, a unique set of two processors jointly solves the numerical model 10 times per subset and 40 times overall.
+Beyond 1000 processors, the number of numerical model solves per processor cannot be reduced further.
 This is due to the fact that parallelization can only be achieved across Markov chains and not within a chain.
-Each processor should solve the FE model a minimum of 10 times per subset in this example because the number of samples in a Markov chain are $1/0.1$ with the intermediate failure probability fixed to 0.1.
+Each processor should solve the numerical model a minimum of 10 times per subset in this example because the number of samples in a Markov chain are $1/0.1$ with the intermediate failure probability fixed to 0.1.